yanyujason/Feeds-1/README.md

 // Packaging app for platform darwin x64 using electron v0.28.2

 // if the app already there, append "--overwrite=force" in the command line

+### Trouble shooting
+1. If the test didn't run successfully, upgrade to node 4 (run brew update first)